 1:45 – 3:00 - Breakouts

-- Reporters transition to editing roles - Come hear from people who are in newsrooms that are training reporters to be editors.
+- Helping Reporters Transition to Editors - Come hear from people who are in newsrooms that are training reporters to be editors.
 How can that help a newsroom, small or large, function better?
 How do you help reporters make the transition?
 Panelists: Donna Vestal (Director of Content Strategy, KCUR); Emily Siner (reporter, Nashville Public Radio); Kate Smith (contract/freelance public media editor).

 - Breaking News - Are You Ready?
 How prepared is your shop to respond to a live shooter in your city?
 How about a train derailment, an explosion or a major chemical spill?
 During an emergency, things move fast and you don’t need to be making basic procedural decisions.
 In this session, Matt Shafer Powell (WFYI) and Julianne Welby (WNYC) of PRNDI’s Breaking News Training team will guide you through the first steps of creating a Breaking News Plan so that you can focus on the emergency—not the process for covering it.